npo-poms/scripts/README.md

 michiel@baleno:~/github/npo-poms/scripts/python$
 ```

+This is quite straight forward and was later improved to be an actual (python library)[https://github.com/npo-poms/pyapi].
+Some scripts in the python directory of this project make use of that library.

 Groovy/Java
 -----------
 Since POMS is written in Java, it is actually feasible to use its domain objects in your scripts.
-A rest client in java is available and is in use at VPRO.
-At request we can make this client available as well.
+[Rest clients](https://github.com/npo-poms/api-clients) are available, which use these domain objects directly.
 ```java
 MediaRestClient client = new MediaRestClient();
 client.setUrl(mediaRsUrl);